php-fig/fig-standards/proposed/simplecache.md

 default duration.
 If no default duration has been set, the Implementing Library MUST interpret that as a request to cache the item forever, or for as long as the underlying implementation supports.

+    If a negative or zero TTL is provided, then the item MAY not be written to the cache, as it will be considered expired already.

 *    **Key** - A string of at least one character that uniquely identifies a cached item.
 Implementing libraries MUST support keys consisting of the